 Cardio activity can be broken down into two levels of intensity: low-to-moderate and high intensity.
 Each level is defined by the percentage of your maximum heart rate, but we won’t go into that today.
 Just remember low-to-moderate intensity cardio is less stressful on the joints and burns fat directly.
 High intensity cardio will burn more total calories and more total fat as a result.

 Low-to-moderate cardio activity can include anything from walking to cycling to swimming.
 An hour of walking can burn upwards of 400 calories and is low-impact, making it great for obese people looking to start losing weight.
 Cycling, whether indoors or out, is low impact cardio exercise that can burn close to 600 calories an hour.

-Running is another form of cardio exercise that is considered to be high intensity and higher impact, as it is weight bearing.
+Running is another form of cardio exercise considered high intensity and high impact because is weight bearing.
 Running isn’t for everyone, especially those with back or joint issues, but it is a great way to burn almost 600 calories per hour!

 The Best Cardio for Weight Loss

 There is no right or wrong form of cardio to burn calories.
-The best form of cardio to burn calories is the one that you like doing.
-If you hate running then don’t do it.
+The best form of cardio for weight loss is the one you like doing.
+If you hate running, then don’t do it.
 You can choose anything from kickboxing to rowing to swimming.
-Just choose something that you enjoy doing and you’ll most likely stick to doing regularly.
+Just choose something you enjoy doing and you’ll most likely stick to doing it regularly.

 In order to burn calories and lose fat, you need to do cardio on a consistent basis.
 If you’re just starting out, then aim for at least three times a week for between 20-30 minutes.
 From there you can built up to 4-5 times a week for an hour.
 And don’t be afraid to change it up.
 You can walk one day and swim another.
 Pretty soon you’ll see the weight fall off.